SAP/odata-vocabularies/PersonalData.md

 -----------|---------
 sap:pdm-semantics="data-subject-tech-id"  | Why isn't this just a DataSubjectID?
-It is a unique identifier for a data subject, same as our I or D numbers, and it doesn't matter that it is a UUID. sap:pdm-semantics="legal-entity" | ??? sap:pdm-legal-entity-key="sales-org" | Usually legal entities are propagated to the application via OAuth token attributes this annotation provides the name of the attribute - this is rather technical and relying on a specific authentication mechanism and its implementation sap:pdm-display-seq-no="-1" | ??? sap:pdm-semantics="user-profile-id" | Still needed?
+It is a unique identifier for a data subject, same as our I or D numbers, and it doesn't matter that it is a UUID. sap:pdm-semantics="legal-entity" | ??? sap:pdm-legal-entity-key="sales-org" | "Usually legal entities are propagated to the application via OAuth token attributes this annotation provides the name of the attribute" - this is rather technical and relying on a specific authentication mechanism and a specific implementation and creates a technical dependency of the service and the currently used identity provider.
+Also: the OAuth token would contain the legal entity of the authenticated user, whereas the data would contain the legal entity of a data subject (customer, employee, ...) that is represented by that data record - why should these match except in very special cases? sap:pdm-display-seq-no="-1" | ??? sap:pdm-semantics="user-profile-id" | Still needed?
 See question below on UserProfileID sap:pdm-semantics="consent-purpose-id" | ???